Heloisatanquella/-automated-email/README.md

     go get gopkg.in/gomail.v2
     ```

+3. Adjust variables as needed:

+- host := "The Mailtrap host"
+- port := "The Mailtrap port (587 is the most usable)"
+- username := "The Mailtrap username"
+- password := "The password generated in Mailtra"

 ## 🚀 Environment Variables <a name="environment-variables"></a>

 The code uses the `USERNAME` and `PASSWORD` environment variables to configure SMTP authentication with Mailtrap.
 These variables should be defined in the terminal or in a `.env` file at the root of the project.